rdrussotto/TRACMIP_pa_notebooks/README.md

 This code is for a paper by Rick Russotto and Michela Biasutti published in Geophysical Research Letters in 2020: https://doi.org/10.1029/2019GL086771

+Paper title: Polar Amplification as an Inherent Response of a Circulating Atmosphere: Results From the TRACMIP Aquaplanets

 Notebooks are now permanently archived on Zenodo, accessible here: https://doi.org/10.5281/zenodo.3711669